AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 Now we will create a schema using the API.

+>[!NOTE]
+>
+>Data engineers, feel free to just create the CRM schema via the UI method you just used, if you'd like:
+>
+> 1. Use the [!UICONTROL XDM Profile] class
+> 1. Name it `Luma CRM Schema`
+> 1. Use the following mixins: Profile Person Details, Profile Personal Details, Profile Preferences Details and Luma Identity Profile Mixin

 First we will create the empty schema:

 1. Open [!DNL Postman]